verklegarden/evm-bloomer/README.md

 ## Bloom Creation

-`evm-bloomer` creates a chain's bloom from its RPC URL by simulating a contract deployment whose bytecode is a single opcode.
-If the RPC's EVM does not support the opcode the deployment fails, otherwise it either succeeds or returns a known error (eg `stack underflow`).
+`evm-bloomer` creates a chain's bloom from its rpc url by simulating a contract deployment whose bytecode is a single opcode.
+If the rpc's EVM does not support the opcode the deployment fails, otherwise it either succeeds or returns a known error (eg `stack underflow`).

-## Roadmap

-At the current state the tool is unreliable.
-While it seems to work for Alchemy RPCs, it fails for many others.

-The end goal is to automatically have a daily report of blooms for common chains generated and published.
-Security monitoring tools could use these reports to analyse against verified contracts.

 ## Contributing